Top 10 Lists

 Permalink 🔗

-In this day and age of computer-savvy kids, iPod-tuned-out teens and easy burn-out, good old-fashioned family fun at the beach can be just the ticket to bring everyone closer together.
+In this day and age, good old-fashioned family fun at the beach can be just the ticket to bring everyone closer together.
 I've had so many family reunions at the beach, I've started naming starfish.

 Ah, a field trip to the beach.
 Soul food and family time.
 There’s no greater good.
 In the spirit of creating family memories without all the hoopla of our modern age, here are classic beach activities, (mostly) no purse strings attached.